adamsilver/fdpb/09-an-expense-form.md

 # An Expense Form

-At first I wanted to fold this chapter into the last one because there's some overlap.
-Adding multiple files needn't be different from adding multiple of anything else really.
-It's just that uploading files has some unique considerations (such as drag and drop) that made sense to tackle in isolation.

-Unlike file inputs, other form controls don't let you add multiple values.
-So it's up to us to design a solution from scratch.
-There are three main approaches that are applicable to all sorts of data - files included.
-Whether it's adding collaborators to your Github repo or adding monthly expenses into an accounting service, you'll find the patterns in this chapter useful.
+As a freelancer I have to submit expenses for my tax return.
+It’s a pain but if I do it correctly I get tax breaks.
+The problem is that I have so many expenses to enter and a limited amount of time I'm willing to give up to enter them.

+Depending on the system you use, the anatomy of an expense might include a description, company, reference number, currency, amount, proof (receipt, for example) and date.
+How can we design a pattern that makes entering expenses easy, fast, performant and inclusive?

+- Previous chapter looked at ways of adding lots of images.
+- This is applicable to more than just expenses
-Of course, if you know how many things that need to be added in advance, then simply display that amount of fields (and make them required).
+- Of course, if you know how many things that need to be added in advance, then simply display that amount of fields (and make them required).
 If you don't, keep reading.

 ## The Ever Present Form Pattern (Persistent Form Pattern)